RegardsOss/RegardsOss.github.io/docs/development/services/dam/conception.md

 - **AIP Crawlers**: These crawlers allow crawling of SIPs from the `rs-ingest` microservice.
 Incremental ingestion uses the last data update.
-- **Feature Crawlers**: These crawlers allow crawling of features from the `rs-frm` microservice.
+- **Feature Crawlers**: These crawlers allow crawling of features from the `rs-fem` microservice.
 Incremental ingestion uses the last data update.
 - **Database Crawlers**: These crawlers allow crawling of data from an external database, with the following modes:
     - Non-incremental ingestion (not recommended)